Yuyan-C/llm-course-project/README.md

 ### Pre-commit

 `pre-commit` is installed by default when installing the package using `uv sync`.
 This is a very lightweight library.
-It is used for automated and low effort code quality and code analysis.
+It is used for automated and low-effort code quality and code analysis.

 - To create a git `pre-commit` hook, so the tool runs before each commit automatically,